noncoderrrr/mafs/README.md

-if you didnt get the title, its simple calculator.
+if you didnt get the title of the file, its simple calculator.